William Henry Leigh, 2nd Baron Leigh: Life

 William succeeded his father as Baron Leigh on his death on 27 September 1850.
-He was Lord Lieutenant of Warwickshire from 1856 until his death and was also made a colonel in the 3rd Battalion of the local regiment, the Warwickshire Regiment.
+He was Lord Lieutenant of Warwickshire from 1856 until his death and was also made Honorary Colonel of the 1st Warwickshire Militia, later the 3rd Battalion of the Royal Warwickshire Regiment.
 He was High Steward of Sutton Coldfield from 1859 until 1892, when the stewardship lapsed after a new charter was issued for the borough, but was reappointed in September 1902.
 He also held office as a Justice of the Peace for Gloucestershire.
 He donated the land for the construction of St Alban's Church, Holborn in central London.
 He was a Privy Councillor from 1895 onwards, the same year as he unsuccessfully stood as MP for the constituency of North Warwickshire in the general election that year.
 William was succeeded by his second son Francis, after his eldest son Gilbert's early death.

 Lord Leigh was the first Grand Master of the Grand Lodge of Mark Master Masons, serving from 1856 to 1860.
 He was for more than 50 years (1852–1905) Provincial Grand Master for the Freemasons of Warwickshire.